docker/compose/docs/aci-interation.md

 ## Single container

 You can start a single container on ACI with the `docker run` command.
-The container is started on a container group, in the region and resource group associated with the ACI context.
+The container is started in a container group, in the region and resource group associated with the ACI context.

 You can then list existing containers with `docker ps`.
-This will show the status of the containers, if they expose ports, and the container's IP address or domain name.
+This will show the status of the container, if it exposes ports, and the container's public IP address or domain name.
 You can view a container's logs with the `docker logs` command.

 Running containers can be stopped with `docker stop` (`docker kill` will have the same effect).
 Stopped containers can be restarted with `docker start`.